ibizaman/mFPN-organizer/README.md

+# /pictures

-Tools to organize various files.
+Tools to organize pictures

+## /pictures/tag-faces.py

+Tool to tag faces in pictures.